 This resulted in 1,500 new subscribers at a whopping 9.8% conversion rate.

-You can do the same easily—just see this guide to running a successful giveaway.
+You can do the same easily with our guide to running a successful giveaway.

 Case Study #2: How The Hustle Got 100,000 Subscribers in 5 Months